jaeeee/rshell/README.md

 ## Classes

 ### client.cpp
-Provides the interface in which the user can use the console/shell.
+* `printMenu()` - Provides the interface in which the user can use the console/shell.
 Takes user input.

 ### input.cpp
 Process command function, takes in parameter string